denocris/cifar10-CNN-TensorFlow-Estimators/README.md

 $: python cifar10_5cnn.py
 ```

 Unfortunately, the training was done on my laptop CPU (2,5 GHz Intel Core i5).
-At the moment I do not have GPUs at my disposal.
+At the moment I do not have any GPU at my disposal.

 Some details about the training: